 So, if you are looking for the best marketplace for your goods, here is a look at some selections: Etsy vs. Shopify vs. Big Cartel vs. Storenvy vs. Tictail.

-Known to be simple, transparent, and secure, it boasts of automatic deposits, seller protection, and safe transactions.
+It is known to be simple, transparent, and secure, and it boasts of automatic deposits, seller protection, and safe transactions.

 - Listing fee: 20 cents, lasts for four months or until they sell